- Dealer websites

 Set-up fee due upon signing.
-Monthly fees due the 1st of each month in advance, commencing the first full month following launch.
+Monthly fees due the 1st of each month in advance, commencing on the earlier of (i) three months after signing or (ii) the public launch of Dealer’s website by Company (in either case, defined as “Launch”) and Annual Payment Plans are deemed to have commenced one month prior to Launch and shall run for twelve (12) months thereafter.
 Company is entitled to interest on late payments calculated at 5% on all unpaid balances per month until paid in full.

 Company and Dealer enter into this Dealer Website Software Agreement upon the following additional terms and conditions.